Letter-Books of the City of London: Content

 Letter-Books A and B are chiefly concerned with recognizances of debts.
-These recognizances have their value as illustrating the commercial intercourse of the citizens of London with Gascony and Spain in the thirteenth and fourteenth centuries, more especially in connection with wine and leather; the names of those sworn as "correctors" (coretaru), or licensed brokers, of those commodities, appear on the first page of Letter-Book A. Another prominent feature of both these books is the record of the Assize of Bread, as set from time to time by the municipal authorities; although also irregularly kept, with little respect paid to chronological order.
 The recognizances in Letter-Book A terminate in 1294, and are immediately followed by a series of deeds extending from 1281 to 1293.
-The remainder of the volume is occupied by miscellaneous matters and additions of a later date, inserted wherever space permitted.
+The remainder of the volume is occupied by miscellaneous matters and additions of a later date.

-The value of these earlier records was fully realised by Andrew Horn, the well-known jurist and sometime Chamberlain of the City, and John Carpenter, the City's famous Town Clerk.
+The value of these earlier records was fully realised by Andrew Horn, the well-known jurist and sometime Chamberlain of the city, and John Carpenter, the city's Town Clerk.
 Both Horn and Carpenter drew largely upon these volumes for their own respective compilations of City customs and ordinances, the Liber Horn and the Liber Albus, the first book of English Common Law.
 Later on these books of "Remembrances", as they were sometimes called, were used by the chroniclers Robert Fabyan, John Stow, and others.

 Preservation

 The exact nature in early times of the rules for the safe-keeping and seclusion of such City records as these is unknown.
-However, like other volumes of the City's records, the Letter-Books have been subject to misfortune.
+However, like other volumes of the city's records, the Letter-Books have been subject to misfortune.
 On the flyleaf of Letter-Book E, the following statement is written in a hand of the sixteenth century:

 How the book went astray and what length of time it had been missing will probably never be known.
-However, considering that stringent regulations on the manner in which the City's records were written up and maintained by the four clerks or attorneys of the Mayor's Court were not set until 1537, that such a transient loss occurred is not surprising.
+However, considering that stringent regulations on the manner in which the city's records were written up and maintained by the four clerks or attorneys of the Mayor's Court were not set until 1537, that such a transient loss occurred is not surprising.

 The contents of the Letter-Books were republished by the Corporation of London between 1899 and 1912 as the Calendar of letter-books of the city of London.